 Building the Relationship

-Before beginning any major therapeutic work, it is important for the client and therapist to cultivate a supportive and trusting relationship.
-Safety and empathic understanding are key foundations which must be in place for vulnerability, honesty, and positive change to happen.
-As with any relationship, there will be times of difficulty or conflict, but these are genuine opportunities for mutual growth and deepened understanding.
+Before beginning any major therapeutic work, it is important for us to build a supportive and trusting relationship.
+Safety and empathic understanding have to be in place for vulnerability, honesty, and positive change to happen.
+We may sometimes experience difficulties or conflict in therapy, but these are genuine opportunities for growth and deepened understanding.
 The process of rupture and solid repair builds a powerful and sincere therapeutic relationship.

 A "Whole Person" Approach

-It is important to consider how you experience living in the spaces of your mind, body, spirit, emotions, and environment.
-Many people feel that they are constantly in the "mind" space and feel less connected to their other areas of being.
-In therapy we can explore ways to help the mind find stillness, build awareness of somatic responses, get in touch with emotions, raise spiritual consciousness, and bond with the natural world.
+It is important to consider how we live in our minds, bodies, spirits, emotions, and physical environment.
+Many people operate heavily in the "mind" space and feel less connected to their other areas of being.
+In therapy we can explore ways to help the mind find stillness, build awareness and trust in your body, get in touch with your emotions, raise spiritual consciousness, and bond with the natural world.

-There are many helpful techniques for gaining insight and connecting the whole self.
+There are many helpful techniques we can use to gain insight and connect the whole self.
 These include:

 Dream work, rituals, and visualization

 Depth & Transpersonal Work